-- 2. From the Home page, select the type of restore you want to perform.
-When you select one of the restore categories provided, BackupAssist will locate the corresponding backups for you. - Files and folders will display all data backups and all VSS application backups. - Applications will display backups that contain VSS applications, and exclude data only backups. - Exchange, SQL or Hyper-V, will display all backups that contain the selected application.
+- 2. From the Home page, select the type of restore you want to perform. - Files and folders will display all data backups and all VSS application backups. - Applications will display backups that contain VSS applications, and exclude data only backups. - Exchange, SQL or Hyper-V, will display all backups that contain the selected application.
 Selecting an application type will display application specific restore tools (e.g. Hyper-V Granular Restore and SQL Restore) as well as the Restore Console. - 3.
-Once you have selected the type of restore you want to perform, the Home page will display all backups catalogued by BackupAssist that match your selection.
-The backups will be grouped by the backup's source location, and by the restore tool that can be used. - If a backup can be used by two restore tools, it will appear in two groupings. - If a backup contains data from multiple locations, it will appear in a grouping for each location.
+Once you have selected the type of restore you want to perform, the Home page will display all catalogued backups that match your selection.
+The backups displayed will be for active backup jobs, and grouped by the source data's location and the restore tool that can be used. - If a backup can be used by two restore tools, it will appear in two groupings. - If a backup contains data from multiple locations, it will appear in a grouping for each location.